How to Interview Someone for a Job in 7 Steps (+ Free Checklist)

 Step 5: Conduct the Interview

 You have a few options when conducting a job interview.
 As mentioned above, you can do it one-on-one with the applicant or have a few people participate in a group interview with the job seeker.
-Often, the first interview (phone screen) is best done one-on-one, as it’s less intimidating for the candidate.
+Often, the first interview is best done one-on-one, as it’s less intimidating for the candidate.
 It also requires less time from others whom you might want to save for interviewing your final candidates only.

 Interview Do’s: | Interview Don’ts: |